-My publications (journals & book chapters) are here … and clicking on this link will take you to an accompanying listing of my reviewed reports.
+My publications (journals & book chapters) are here … and an accompanying listing of my reviewed reports is also available.

 Will Allen, Jen Cruz & Bruce Warburton (2017) How Decision Support Systems can benefit from a Theory of Change approach.
 [Published version available at Springer via https://dx.doi.org/10.1007/s00267-017-0839-y]

 J. Marina Apgar, Will Allen, Joelle Albert, Boru Douthwaite, Rodrigo Paz Ybarnegaray, Jeston Lunda (2016) Getting beneath the surface in program planning, monitoring and evaluation: Learning from use of Participatory Action Research and Theory of Change in the CGIAR Research Program on Aquatic Agricultural Systems.
 Action Research [http://dx.doi.org/10.1177/1476750316673879]

 Peter J. Bellingham, Sarah J. Richardson, Norman W.H.
 Mason, Clare J. Veltman, Robert B. Allen, Will J. Allen, Richard J. Barker, David M. Forsyth, Simon J. Nicol, David S.L.
 Ramsey (2016) Introduced deer at low densities do not inhibit the regeneration of a dominant tree.
 Forest Ecology and Management 364: 70-76

 Tadaki M, Allen W, Sinner J (2015) Revealing ecological processes or imposing social rationalities?
 The politics of bounding and measuring ecosystem services.
 Ecological Economics 118: 168-176

 Apgar M, Allen W, Ataria J, Moore K (2015) Understanding adaptation and transformation through indigenous practice: the case of the Guna in Panama.
 Ecology and Society 20(1): 45